This Is What A Stampin’ Up! Demonstrator Logo Should Look Like

 For a demonstrator, there are three keys to standing out amongst a sea of competitors: fiery passion, fierce dedication, and a unique Stampin’ Up! demonstrator logo!

 My client Steffi possessed all of these keys, and it’s what helped her skyrocket to becoming one of the top demonstrators worldwide.
 After a few years of running her business, Steffi wanted to redesign her current logo.
 Her new Stampin’ Up! demonstrator logo brings her already successful business to the next level.

 Social Media Template

 Steffi and her husband Helmut contacted me because they wanted to redesign their current Stampin’ Up! demonstrator logo.
-A couple of years ago they got their first logo via 99designs.
-They liked the logo but pretty soon figured that this logo was not versatile enough.
-The designer of the logo also was no longer reachable to make adjustments to the logo.
+A couple of years ago, they got their first logo through 99designs.
+While the design met their criteria, pretty soon they figured out that it was not versatile enough for their needs.
+What’s more, the designer of the logo was no longer available to make any changes!